 It is important to say that Imago Therapy will not be effective if you are in a relationship where domestic violence, substance abuse, or addiction are present.
 However, we have therapists skilled in those areas that will be happy to help work through those issues.

 “We are born in relationships, we are wounded in relationships, and we can be healed in relationships.”
 Dr. Hendrix

 Contact us to set up your appointment.

 About the Contributor

 Erica is the Clinical Supervisor and one of many therapists at Elliott Counseling Group.
 As the Clinical Supervisor she supports clinical growth, oversees protocols, and provides mentorship, monitoring, support, and supervision to therapists.
 As a therapist, she specializes in trauma work, depression, children/teen issues, and crisis management.

 LOOKING To BEGIN THERAPY?

-We offer medication management, therapy and counseling services in Champaign, Urbana and Tuscola.
+We offer medication management, therapy, and counseling services in Champaign, Urbana, and Mattoon.
 There are no long wait lists and we are accepting new clients.
-We would love to see if we are a good fit for your needs.
+We would love to see if we fit your needs well.
 Contact our client care team to get started.